Painted Weathered Wood Bed Makeover

 Sometimes you guys ask if I prep my furniture, but it usually depends on the piece.
 If I’m working with a piece that has noticeable wood oil or a residue on it, I wipe it down with Krud Kutter or liquid deglosser (way faster and just as effective as sanding, in my experience).

 This bed seemed to have a great surface to work with from the very beginning, so it did just fine without any prep work.
+But to be on the safe side, I do recommend a quick cleaning.

 I gave the entire bed two coats of the ASCP French Linen first, letting dry between each coat.
 (Pardon my icky cell phone shots.
-I was painting in my parents’ garage without my camera on this day.)
+I was painting in my parents’ garage without my camera this day.)

 To add some depth, I gave everything a quick dry-brushing with the Fusion Raw Silk.